arillso/ansible.restic/README.md

 > automated backup definition for use with windows systems.

 ### Backup Scripts
-This role will create a backup script for each backup in the `restic_script_dir`.
+This role will create a backup script and a file with credentials usable with the `source` command on linux for each backup in the `restic_script_dir`.
-These executable scripts can be used to manually trigger a backup action, but are also used for automated backups if you hgave set `restic_create_cron` to true. make sure to not change the files manually, as this can interfere with your backups quite a bit.
+These executable scripts can be used to manually trigger a backup action, but are also used for automated backups if you have set `restic_create_cron` to true. make sure to not change the files manually, as this can interfere with your backups quite a bit.